astropy/SPISEA/docs/multiplicity.rst

 represents the combined photometry of all stars within a given system.

 For most selected evolution models, the companions are evolved as single stars.
-To evolve binaries with mass exchange (does not support higher order multiples), you should use one of the ``MultiplicityResolved`` classes and the ``COSMIC`` evolution model.
+To evolve binaries with mass exchange (does not support triples and higher order multiples), you should use one of the ``MultiplicityResolved`` classes and the ``COSMIC`` evolution model.
 See the example jupyter notebook `Cluster_w_COSMIC.ipynb <https://github.com/MovingUniverseLab/spisea/blob/main/docs/Cluster_w_COSMIC.ipynb>`_ for an example.
-Note that currently COSMIC due to being external evolution is significantly slower than the other evolution options.
+Note that currently COSMIC, due to being external evolution is significantly slower (2-10x) than the other evolution options.

 Unresolved Multiplicity Classes